 (3) Adopt an internal system to create settings and cooperate on responsible business conduct (RBC) of MNEs, including the OECD Guidelines for MNEs and the OECD Due Diligence Guidance for RBC;

-(4) Send a report on the progress regarding the matter within six months of receiving the final assessment.
+(4) Send a report to the Korean NCP on their progress regarding the matter within six months of receiving the final assessment.

 The complainants were disappointed both that the Korean NCP was not able to encourage the company to engage in the good offices process, and that it closed the complaint following the company’s refusal to participate instead of engaging in an independent evaluation of the facts presented.